 That’s because adrenaline will flush through your body during stressful situations to help you act quickly and deal with the immediate danger you are in.
-While this is a crucial survival feature, it can also make injuries and trick you into thinking you are better than you actually are.
+While this is a crucial survival feature, it can also mask injuries and trick you into thinking you are better than you actually are.

 How Does Adrenaline Work?